What is considered personal property?

 - Scheduled personal property coverage provides added protection for your most valuable belongings.

-A comprehensive homeowners policy protects your home’s structure and its contents.
+A homeowners policy protects your home’s structure and its contents.
 Insurers set personal property limits based on a percentage of your dwelling coverage, but most carriers allow you to increase coverage for specific types of belongings.
 You also have the option to purchase scheduled personal property coverage for your most valuable items, like collectibles, jewelry and musical instruments.

 When purchasing a homeowners policy, understand the type of personal property coverage it offers.
 Following a covered loss, actual cash value coverage will only pay the depreciated value of your property.
-For maximum protection, purchase optional replacement cost coverage, which pays to replace your belongings at current market prices.
+For maximum protection, you could purchase optional replacement cost coverage, which pays to replace your belongings at current market prices.